alterNERDtive/bindED/README.md

 ## Troubleshooting

-If you run into any kinds of trouble with missing bindings the first step should be to import and load the included `bindED-reports` profile.
+If you run into any kinds of trouble with missing bindings the first step should be to import and load the included `bindED-diagnostics` profile.
+It will output the current plugin state (keyboard layout, preset and binds file used) to the VoiceAttack log.

+If that seems correct, there’s the `bindED-reports` profile.
 It will generate both a list of bind names used by Elite and a report of binds that do not have a keyboard shortcut assigned, and put them on your Desktop.
+Note that those lists are currently not filtered in any way and will contain _all_ binds regardless if they are used in any profiles nor if they can even have a keyboard key assigned (e.g. axes).

 Need help beyond that?
 Please [file an issue](https://github.com/alterNERDtive/bindED/issues/new) or [hop into